Cipepofol

-Cipepofol (INN, USAN), also known as ciprofol or by its developmental code name HSK3486, is a general anesthetic related to propofol which is registered for clinical use in anesthesia and sedation.
+Cipepofol (INN, USAN), also known as ciprofol or by its developmental code name HSK3486, sold under the brand name Cypsedo, is a general anesthetic related to propofol which is used for anesthesia and sedation.
 The drug is used by intravenous infusion.
-A short-acting and highly selective γ-aminobutyric acid positive allosteric modulator, ciprofol is 4 to 6 times more potent than other phenol derivatives such as propofol or fospropofol.
+A short-acting and highly selective GABA_{A} positive allosteric modulator, ciprofol is 4 to 6 times more potent than other phenol derivatives such as propofol or fospropofol.

-As of 2023, it is still an investigational drug.
-Manufactured by Haisco Pharmaceutical Group of Chengdu, Sichuan, China, ciprofol has undergone phase I and II trials in Australia and China.
-In these early studies, ciprofol appears to be comparable in efficacy to propofol and is associated with fewer adverse events.
+In May 2026, cipepofol was approved for medical use in the United States.
+Manufactured by Haisco Pharmaceutical Group, ciprofol underwent phase I and II trials in Australia and China.

 Physical properties

 Ciprofol is an optically active 2,6-disubstituted alkylphenol with a cyclopropylethyl group incorporated at the second carbon atom.
 This cyclopropyl group increases the steric effects and introduces stereoselective effects over its anesthetic properties.
 These properties appear to increase the anesthetic potency of ciprofol, when compared with propofol.

-Medical use
+Medical uses

 Ciprofol is used for the intravenous induction of general anesthesia.
-As of 2023, it is still an investigational drug.
-Thus far, it has been found to be efficacious as a general anesthetic in patients undergoing gynecological surgery and kidney transplantation, as well as for endoscopic procedures such as bronchoscopy, esophagogastroduodenoscopy and colonoscopy.
+Studies published in 2022 and 2023 found it was efficacious as a general anesthetic in people undergoing gynecological surgery and kidney transplantation, as well as for endoscopic procedures such as bronchoscopy, esophagogastroduodenoscopy and colonoscopy.

-Ciprofol has also been used for sedation of critically ill patients undergoing mechanical ventilation in the intensive care unit, as well as for the treatment of agitation and delirium in that patient population.
+Ciprofol has also been used for sedation of critically ill people undergoing mechanical ventilation in the intensive care unit, as well as for the treatment of agitation and delirium in that patient population.
 When combined with mild therapeutic hypothermia, ciprofol may also be useful as a cerebral protective agent in the setting of cerebral ischemia-reperfusion injury.